emma-k-alexandra/WMATA.swift/Sources/WMATA/WMATA.docc/v12 Migration Guide.md

 This part of the package now works more similarly to the rest of the package.

-If you wish to make a request for trains at all MetroRail stations, omit the `stations` parameter when using ``Rail/NextTrains/init(key:stations:delegate:)``.
+If you wish to make a request for trains at all Metrorail stations, omit the `stations` parameter when using ``Rail/NextTrains/init(key:stations:delegate:)``.
 Example:

 ```swift
 let nextTrains = Rail.NextTrains(key: API_KEY)